mpmenne/launchcode-java-class/pset6/README.md

 2)  Watch the following [video](http://tv.launchcode.us/#/videos/sqlite?lesson=Databases) on the basics how to work with an SQLite database

 3)  Brush up on your SQL.
-In this video we're going to talk about SELECTs, CREATEs, UPDATEs, JOINs, and VIEWs
+For this assignment you need to know about SELECTs and JOINs

-4)  Watch this video on how to output text from your queries

-5)  We're going to ask some questions of the Metrolink transit data (hint:  you can use the [GTFS Documentation](https://developers.google.com/transit/gtfs/reference) for meaning of all the fields)
+4)  We're going to ask some questions of the Metrolink transit data (hint:  you can use the [GTFS Documentation](https://developers.google.com/transit/gtfs/reference) for meaning of all the fields)

     ->  Question 1:  Write a query to list  all of the Metrolink stations (hint:  all of the metrolink stations contain the words 'METROLINK STATION')